Four-manifolds, geometries and knots: Geometric decompositions

 \section{Geometric decompositions}

-An $n$-manifold $M$ admits a {\it geometric decomposition} if it has a finite collection of disjoint 2-sided hypersurfaces $S$ such that each component of ${M-\cup S}$ is geometric of finite volume, i.e., is homeomorphic to $\Gamma\backslash X$, for some geometry $\mathbb{X}$ and lattice $\Gamma$.
-We shall call the hypersurfaces $S$ {\it cusps} and the components of $M-\cup S$ {\it pieces} of $M$.
-The decomposition is {\it proper} if the set of cusps is nonempty.
+An $n$-manifold $M$ admits a {\it geometric decomposition} if it has a finite family $\mathcal{S}$ of disjoint 2-sided hypersurfaces $S$ such that each component of ${M\setminus\cup{S}}$ is geometric of finite volume, i.e., is homeomorphic to $\Gamma\backslash X$, for some geometry $\mathbb{X}$ and lattice $\Gamma$.
+We shall call the hypersurfaces $S$ {\it cusps} and the components of $M\setminus\cup S$ {\it pieces} of $M$.
+The decomposition is {\it proper} if $\mathcal{S}$ is nonempty.

 \begin{theorem} If a closed $4$-manifold $M$ admits a geometric decomposition then either \begin{enumerate} \item $M$ is geometric; or